njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-breadcrumbs.rst

 Breadcrumbs
 ##################

-The `vui-breadcrumbs <https://github.com/Brightspace/valence-ui-breadcrumbs>`_ library contains a series of Less mixins and CSS that you can use to style breadcrumbs.
+The `vui-breadcrumbs <https://github.com/Brightspace/valence-ui-breadcrumbs>`_ library contains mixins and CSS that you can use to style breadcrumbs.
+In most cases you'll want to apply the CSS class to an ordered list, however this is not required.

 .. role:: example